Lekensteyn/pacemaker/README.md

 is a text-based browser that leaks details including headers (cookies, authorization tokens) and page contents.

+## License
+pacemaker is licensed under the MIT license.
+See the LICENSE file for more details.

 # ssltest.py
 This repository also contains a working version that targets servers. ssltest.py was created by Jared Stafford (<jspenguin@jspenguin.org>), all due credits are